yannxou/RefaceCPLiveControl/docs/_docs/51-contributing.md

 excerpt: "Contribute to the RefaceCPLiveControl project."
 ---

-This script has been developed and tested while using Live 12.
+This script has been developed and tested while using Ableton Live 12.
 I cannot guarantee that it works correctly in previous versions.

 If you'd like to contribute by adding a feature or fixing a bug, please submit a [github issue](https://github.com/yannxou/RefaceCPLiveControl/issues).